Kang9779/2019-kaggle-elo-top-11-solution/README.md

 #### SUBMISSIONS
 Finally we chose:

-A model without post processing (Our best stacking sub): CV:3.63019 LB:3.675 and Private LB: 3.601
+A model without post processing (Our best stacking sub) LB:3.675 and Private LB: 3.610

 A model with post processing: LB:3.666 and Private:3.599